ashwinighodake/school-management-system/README.md

 # college-management-System
-College Management System by using Java with MySQL database.
+School Management System by using Java with MySQL database.